merchantinresidence/abra-docs/schema.md

 #### Example

-For example, you can change your cart item to show the final price and slash the original price.
+Change your cart item to show the final price and slash the original price

 ```json
 {